It would be a huge understatement to say that hospitality and entertainment have taken a battering this year.

 |Educational Leadership||Classroom Management|

 [Ensure the keywords here mirror those used in the job ad.
 The first round of vetting is often done by a software scanner.
-This section helps to pad the CV with key hospitality / hotel management phrases necessary to get past those scanners.]
+This section helps to pad the Resume with key hospitality / hotel management phrases necessary to get past those scanners.]

 MARINA BAY SANDS, SINGAPORE